 15:15 Raman Monitoring of Downstream Bioprocesses: Opportunities to Fix Analytical Bottleneck

 Christophe Bonneville, President, RESOLUTION Spectra Systems

-efficient to quickly control product CQA.
+to quickly control product CQA.
 However, in order to widely implement this technology, some issues need to be carefully taken care of: validity, robustness and transferability of models over time, process evolution and devices.
-We
+We will present

 15:45 Refreshment Break in the Exhibit Hall with Poster Viewing